Piercing the corporate veil: Perfect obligation

 The cases of Tan v Lim, where a company was used as a "façade" (per Russell J.) to defraud the creditors of the defendant and Gilford Motor Co Ltd v Horne, where an injunction was granted against a trader setting up a business which was merely as a vehicle allowing him to circumvent a covenant in restraint of trade are often said to create a "fraud" exception to the separate corporate personality.
 Similarly, in Gencor v Dalby, the tentative suggestion was made that the corporate veil was being lifted where the company was the "alter ego" of the defendant.
 In truth, as Lord Cooke (1997) has noted extrajudicially, it is because of the separate identity of the company concerned and not despite it that equity intervened in all of these cases.
 They are not instances of the corporate veil being pierced but instead involve the application of other rules of law.
-Finally, the "fraud exception" was rejected in.
+Finally, the "fraud exception" was rejected in Prest v Petrodel Resources Ltd.